quantumbagel/quantumbagel/README.md

 I'm a Wake Tech student currently working on various random projects and taking an internship with NC State's AERPAW drone lab.

-I'm looking at either a `Computer Science` or `Computer Engineering` degree at NC State.
+I'm looking at either a `Computer Science` or `Computer Engineering` degree at NC State after dually enrolling at Wake Tech.

 Most of the projects I work on here fall into three categories: